- What's UP

+Union Project is home to a wide variety of artists, community builders, creative thinkers, non profit organizations, and small businesses.
 Let Union Project be home to your new or growing business concept or professional practice and enjoy the benefits of working amongst a diverse network of non-profit service providers and for-profit businesses in all stages of growth.
-Additionally, you’ll love working in our beautiful, community restored, historic landmark building conveniently located in the heart of Pittsburgh’s East End.
+You’ll love working in our beautiful, community restored, historic landmark building conveniently located in the heart of Pittsburgh’s East End.

 All offices include the following amenities:

 - Beautifully restored historic building & grounds including 155 community restored stained glass windows

 - Heat/Air Conditioning/Electric